hay/haybase/README.md

 very common amongs themes, and Haybase provides a nice interface and starting point for those functions.

+*How do i upgrade?*

+All of Haybase's core files are in the `haybase` directory.
+Hopefully i won't change the interface too much, but note that this is pre-alpha software in active development, so things might change rapidly.
+Also, to take advantage of new features you probably need to add or change things in your haybase.json file and add stuff in your theme using the `$T` object.

 *Where's (something.php) in your theme?
 It's included in twentyten/kubrick!*

 You don't need all files for every site.
 A theme actually only needs two files: